 A Short History of the UK’s Film Archives (2013)

 Film Archives UK represents the professional interests of the public sector film archives in the UK.
 Before 2011, it was known as the Film Archive Forum (FAF).
 Established in 1987 with the object of fostering an informal network of British moving image archives, four archives sent representatives to the first meeting.
-Today FAUK’s membership includes all of the national and regional film archives in the UK.
+Today FAUK’s membership includes all of the national and regional film archives in the UK aswell as Individual Members.
 Full membership is open to film and television archives established for public benefit.
 Associate members are from allied organisations who support the objects of FAUK.

 FAUK takes an interest in all the archival aspects of the moving image.
 It has particular interests in preservation (film, videotape and digital files), the digitisation of analogue film & video, analogue and digital storage, curation, resource development, online delivery, the training of archivists, copyright & licensing, entrepreneurialism, archive standards and collaboration with the international archive community.

 The oldest members of the FAF / FAUK are the Imperial War Museum Film Archive, which dates back at least to 1920, and the BFI National Archive, which was founded in 1935 as a division of the British Film Institute.
-The next creation of a national public film archive came forty years later, when in 1976 what is now the Scottish Screen Archive was established by the Scottish Film Council.
-(It is now part of the National Library of Scotland.)
-In 1989 the Wales Film & Television Archive was set up in Aberystwyth under the auspices of the Welsh Arts Council and in April 2001 the WFTA and the National Library of Wales’ Sound and Moving Image Collection merged to form the National Screen & Sound Archive of Wales.
+The next creation of a national public film archive came forty years later, when in 1976 what is now the National Library of Scotland’s Moving Image Archive was established by the Scottish Film Council.
+In 1989, the Wales Film & Television Archive was set up in Aberystwyth under the auspices of the Welsh Arts Council and in April 2001 the WFTA and the National Library of Wales’ Sound and Moving Image Collection merged to form the National Screen & Sound Archive of Wales.

 1976 also saw the creation of the first of the regional film archives, with the formation of the East Anglian Film Archive in Norwich.
 This was followed in 1977 by a research project based at Manchester Metropolitan University which led to the creation of the North West Film Archive.
 Over the next two decades, regional archives emerged across England: the Yorkshire Film Archive (1984), Wessex Film and Sound Archive (1988), Screen Archive South East (1992), South West Film & Television Archive (1993), North East Film Archive (1998) and the Media Archive for Central England (2000).